Museum of Resistance and Fighter

 1989: A former deported resistance fighter offers an exhibition on the Second World War.
 It is the birth of the Museum of Resistance and Deportation devoted to the conflict of 1939-1945 in France but also in Montauban and in the department.

 2014: Twenty-five years later, the work of memory continues.The Museum of Resistance and Combatant enriched by donations evolves with a new scenography and opens to the conflicts of the XXth and XXIth centuries, within the Memory Pole.
 The modernization of the museum has become obvious for the city of Montauban so that this place of memory is a center of information and education on conflicts and the questions they raise.
 Current events constantly question and challenge wars, their legitimacy, their consequences, forgetfulness, forgiveness, … But also the willingness of some to want to deny their reality.

-This museum is in this sense an additional way of approaching the history of yesterday and today.
+This museum is in this sense an additional means of approaching the history of yesterday and today.

-public and school, projections, guided tours.
-It is a place of discovery, exchange, witness, education for generations
+public and school, screenings, guided tours.
+It is a place of discovery, exchange, testimony, education for generations

 present and future.